sarahwallingbell/Bayesian_Network/README.md

 Implementation of 3 approximate inference algorithms for a Bayesian network: direct sampling, rejection sampling, and likelihood weighting. <br>See *bayesian_assignment.pdf* for full assignment description.

-I was given starter code and implemented the Bayesian network and inference algorithms.
+I was given starter code and implemented the Bayesian network in the **bn** package.